When Liquid Petroleum Comes Out of the Ground: A Journey from Reservoir to Refinery

 III.
 Extraction Techniques: Bringing Petroleum to the Surface

 A. Primary Recovery: This is the simplest and most straightforward method.
 It relies on the natural pressure within the reservoir itself to push the oil to the surface.
 Once a well is drilled and the reservoir is penetrated, the oil flows naturally due to the pressure differential between the reservoir and the atmosphere.
-However, primary recovery typically extracts only a small fraction (around 15-20%) of the total oil in place.
+That said, primary recovery typically extracts only a small fraction (around 15-20%) of the total oil in place.

 B. Secondary Recovery: As the natural pressure in the reservoir depletes, secondary recovery techniques are employed.
 These methods enhance oil production by artificially maintaining reservoir pressure.
 Common secondary recovery techniques include: